xcp-ng/xcp-ng-org/docs/guides.md

 After rebooting the VM, UEFI Secure Boot will be disabled.

+### Installing the Revocation List

+Download the revocation list file found [here](https://uefi.org/revocationlistfile) and copy it to `/var/lib/uefistored/dbx.auth`.

+Without the revocation list known vulnerable binaries will still be allowed to execute.

 ### Other Helpful Commands

 You may check that the VM runs on UEFI firmware using the following command: